rachelleperez/Youtube-Trending/README.md

 * No data on the viewers or path to arrive to video.
 * Only 1 property of channel to be attributed to Youtube creator.
 More information on creator could lead to further insights.

-### Unsanswered Questions
-* What defines "trending"?
-    * What is the metric?
-Assumption: Unknown internal measure (Top X videos by views / time_unit)
-    * Dynamic - Constantly changes throughout day (e.g. Jan 3 - 184, Jan 4 - 828, Jan 5 - 875).
-    * Does it change by viewer's geographical region?
-* What is "country''?

 ## CONCLUSION

 ### REVIEW OF INITIAL QUESTIONS